 Drivers who made their only appearance on their birthday

-Another driver who made his only F1 appearance on his birthday was Channoch Nissany, who made his only outing in Free Practice for the 2005 Hungarian Grand Prix.
+No driver has made their only Grand Prix appearance on their birthday, but there is one driver who had their only F1 outing on their birthday.
+That was Channoch Nissany, who made his only outing in Free Practice for the 2005 Hungarian Grand Prix.
 On the day he turned 42, he became the first driver from Israel to participate in an F1 weekend.
 Nissany’s lap times were almost seven seconds off the pace of his Minardi team-mate Christijan Albers.
 He spun out of the session, and was unable to take the steering wheel out after his spin.
 That meant that his car had to be recovered with him sitting in it.

 The full list of Formula 1 drivers who raced on their birthday:

 Below is a full list of drivers who have raced in a round of the Formula 1 World Championship on their birthday.